Delivery to relay point for Belgium, Italy, Spain, Luxembourg, the Netherlands, Portugal and Poland

 Indian block printing is an ancient art that dates back centuries.
-It involves printing patterns on fabrics using engraved wooden blocks.
+It involves printing designs onto fabrics using engraved wooden blocks.
 This artisanal process, although laborious, is renowned for its beauty and precision.

-The production of the wooden blocks, essential to this technique, requires great expertise and plays a crucial role in the quality of the printed pattern; first of all, it is a question of selecting the wood that will be used to make the block: teak and sheesham (a type of rosewood), sometimes also mango, are prized for their strength and durability.
-Their dense texture allows for the carving of fine details, essential for creating complex patterns.
+The production of the wooden blocks essential to this technique requires considerable expertise and plays a crucial role in the quality of the printed design.
+This begins with selecting the wood that will be used to make the block: teak and sheesham (a type of rosewood), and sometimes mango, are prized for their strength and durability.
+Their dense texture allows for the carving of fine details, essential for creating complex designs.

 Several types of blocks are used to create designs with multiple layers and colors.
-Each type of block has a specific role in achieving the final print.
+Each type of block has a specific role in creating the final print.

 - Filling block ("Gad")

-Once the outline is printed, the fill block is used to apply colors inside the outline lines.
-It can be engraved with simple shapes that fit perfectly inside the outline block lines.
+Once the outline is printed, the fill block is used to apply colors within the outline lines.
+It can be engraved with simple shapes that fit perfectly within the outline block lines.
 It is often used to apply larger colors or secondary designs.

-This block is used to add extra details, such as shading or small, intricate designs to areas that have already been printed.
+This block is used to add extra details, such as shadows or small, intricate designs, to already printed areas.
 It adds depth and contrast to the design.

 - Background pattern block